 Achieving adequate serum concentrations of tetracyclines may be impaired by antacids that contain aluminum, calcium, magnesium, iron, zinc, or sodium bicarbonate.
 Thus, certain foods high in these cations, as well as some dairy products, may interfere with absorption.

 Tetracyclines may render oral contraceptive pills less effective.
 Therefore clinicians should strongly encourage the use of some form of barrier protection in sexually active females.

 In the case of overdose with tetracyclines, initiate supportive measures, and the medication discontinued immediately.
 High doses of tetracyclines can result in liver failure and death.
 Tetracyclines are not dialyzable.

 Enhancing Healthcare Team Outcomes

-Appropriately managing patients inflicted with infectious disease is of utmost importance to the entire healthcare team.
+Appropriately managing patients inflicted with infectious diseases is of utmost importance to the entire healthcare team.
 As antimicrobial resistance is on the rise, ensuring the use of the proper antibiotic agent during the eradication of infection is essential.
-The healthcare team needs to recognize the importance of targeted drug-susceptible therapy.
+The interprofessional healthcare team needs to recognize the importance of targeted drug-susceptible therapy.
+The pharmacist should work collaboratively with the prescriber to ensure the tetracycline is the appropriate agent for the infection and verify dosing and duration.
 This approach will significantly benefit the patient and confer a societal benefit.
-The pharmacist should work collaboratively with the prescriber to ensure the tetracycline is the appropriate agent for the infection, and verify dosing and duration.

-The entire community, inside and outside of the healthcare realm, will be less at risk for developing a dangerous drug-resistant infection through adequately treating those with infectious disease.
+The entire community will benefit and be less at risk for developing a dangerous drug-resistant infection through adequately targeted treatment of those with infectious diseases.